AI Documentary Maker: Complete Guide

 The final stage is assembly: arranging scenes on a timeline, adding transitions, synchronizing audio layers (narration, music, sound effects), adding text overlays and subtitles, and rendering the final output.
 A good editing engine handles pacing — varying shot lengths, using B-roll to break up static sequences, and adding breathing room between dense sections of narration.

-Cost Comparison: AI vs. Traditional
+Cost Comparison: AI vs. Traditional.

 The economics are the most compelling argument for AI documentary production.
 Here is a detailed cost breakdown for a 10-minute documentary.